How to Enable BitLocker in Windows 11

 Complete the wizard, and you’re done.

-When your PC boots, enter the password or insert the USB flash drive you provided.
-If you can’t give the password or USB drive, BitLocker won’t be able to encrypt your drive, and you won’t be able to boot into your Windows system and access your files.
+When your PC starts up, you need to either enter your password or insert the USB flash drive you provided.
+If you cannot provide the password or the USB drive, BitLocker will not be able to encrypt your drive.
+As a result, you won’t be able to boot into your Windows system or access your files.

 Note: It isn’t available on Windows 10 Home Edition.